dsp2003/clef/README.md

  - Core Lava + Alien juice => Magma rock
  - Core Lava + Poison => Magma rock

++ [M] Renamed "Coffee Seed" into "Raw Coffee Beans".
+You can roast them in Microwave or Campfire and get consumable "Coffee Beans"

 + [R] Diamond ore will spawn instead of "perfectly cut" diamonds in unvisited worlds (diamonds will still spawn in treasure chests)

 + [M] Diamond can be crafted in Alloy Furnace from 2 diamond ores (recipe learned on picking up the diamond ore, was 4 diamond ores in EK and removed entirely in UG)